The Most Comprehensive Data Protection Solution

 Three reports we like from NASCIO Publications:

 The EC Council offers the widely known CCISO Certification and has certified some of the world's leading security executives.
-The organization also manages events, including summits and Global CISO Forums, with the goal of bringing the world's top security executives together to advance knowledge in the field.
+The organization also manages events, including the CISO Awards and the Global CISO Forum, with the goal of bringing the world's top security executives together to advance knowledge in the field.
 The EC Council's website is also a valuable source of the latest knowledge, news, and other information offered through podcasts, webinars, and white papers.

 Three reports we like from EC Council CCISO Resources: